kmartinez/wot-marketing/material/wot_explainer_notes.md

 * Text:
    - To constantly control the quality of (his) plants (he) is willing to install humidity and temperature sensors, and a sprinkler system.
        - Alt: To constantly control quality, the winemaker is willing to install humidity and temperature sensors and a sprinkler system.
+       - KM: To constantly control quality, the winemaker wants to install humidity and temperature sensors together with a sprinkler system.
    - In addition (he) wants to to receive weather forecasts from an online web service
-       - Alt: Weather forecasts from an online web service would also be useful
+       - Alt: Weather forecasts from an online web service would also be useful -KM integrating weather forecasts from an online source would also be useful
 * Staging:
    - Keep zooming in, stop on a closeup of some grapes on the vine
    - Show addition of sensors and sprinkler system